 Teaching an online course is a low-investment online business idea for generating passive income.
 All you need to do is put together a video walkthrough explaining a subject you’re familiar with and then host it on your own personal website.

-Although it requires effort up front, if you manage to design a popular, high-value video tutorial series, you would make money on an ongoing basis as people continue to enroll in your course.
+Although it requires effort up front, if you manage to design a popular high-value video tutorial series, you can make money on an ongoing basis as people continue to enroll in your course.

 Next, you’ll want to grab a screencasting app, like ScreenFlow, to record your screen and voice while you walk your students through your tutorial.
-ScreenFlow also comes with a built-in video-editing suite, letting you shoot and cut your videos all on the same platform.
+ScreenFlow also comes with a built-in video editing suite, so you can shoot and cut your videos all on the same platform.

 Why teach an online course?

-- With an online course, you can literally set it and forget it.
-Take a few days or weeks, depending on the complexity you’re aiming for, to build an online course, and you could be reaping the benefits for weeks.
+- With an online course, you can set it and forget it.
+Take a few days or weeks, depending on the complexity you’re aiming for, to build an online course, and you could reap the benefits for months.